opringle/compas-bot/README.md

 1. [Install the latest version of node.js](https://nodejs.org/en/)
 2. [Setup, install & authorize ngrok](https://dashboard.ngrok.com/get-started)
 3. From the root directory of this repo, install required node modules: `$ npm install`
-4. Deploy functions locally using google cloud functions emulator: `$ functions start && functions deploy CompasCard --trigger-http`
+4. Deploy functions locally using google cloud functions emulator:
+    - `$ gcloud functions list`
+    - `$ functions config set projectId <project id>`
+    - `$ functions start && functions deploy CompasCard --trigger-http`
 5. Point ngrok to where your functions are running: `$ ~/ngrok http 8010`
 6. In Dialogflow Fullfillment, set the URL: `<ngrok forwarding address>/compascard-cbc5b/us-central1/CompasCard`
 7. You can now send messages in dialogflow, which will trigger your local fullfillments code